 - It has efficient building tools and templates.
 Drupal allows you to quickly create content and rules.
 The content management system offers the basic building blocks of websites in a module styles format.
 It has themes and templates that save you from starting from the scratch, no matter if you are building a simple site or a complex one.
 It also provides pre-defined configurations feature that help users to build a complex site rapidly.
 Thus it saves time to build in extra features.

 - Flexible and efficient content creation is available including video, polls, user management, text etc.

 - With the powerful advanced administrator controls, you have the option of setting ups new user accounts and permissions.

-- Dynamic designs are easily created and although Drupal offers beautiful templates from which to choose, it also allows users to design their own dynamic designs.
-The content is organized easily and the can be categorized through path urls, custom lists, associate content and default content.
+- Drupal offers beautiful templates from which to choose.
+Drupal also allows for users to design their own dynamic designs.
+Content is easily organized and categorized.
+Classify and de-clutter your Drupal content with path urls, custom lists, associate content and default content.

 - With a vast array of plug-ins available on the Internet—over 7,000 plug-ins available—that help to boost the building capacities of a site.

 - Collaborating with users and giving them the ability to contribute content is a big advantage of this content management system.
 The website administrator has the ability to create, view, publish, administer and otherwise control the social content published to the site.

 - The tools provided make it easy to connect with your Internet audience.
 Drupal has tools like network integration, feeds, and search engine optimization tools etc that help you to connect with your viewers easily.

 - We’ve left the best for last….
 Drupal is free.
 Professional web hosting packages include Drupal as a click-to-install addon.